tarantool/rocks/README.md

   $ tarantoolctl rocks search module-name
   ```

-* add new modules locally with
+* install new modules to the current directory with

   ```bash
   $ tarantoolctl rocks install module-name